codeanu/flask-login-oauth2/README.md

     $python server.py
     Running on http://127.0.0.1:5000/

-Register a new user also loggin in if the user exists http://127.0.0.1:5000/login?email=anurag@grexit.com
+Register a new user also login in if the user exists http://127.0.0.1:5000/login?email=anurag@grexit.com

 It uses the following scopes